mubbie/mubbie.github.io/index.md

 I am also currently working on [Lena](https://lena.africa/)

-Here, I share some of my thoughts, ideas, learnings, and more.
+Here, I share some of my thoughts, ideas, learnings, and more. ✍🏾️

+[Subscribe](https://mubbiesnotebook.substack.com/) to get full access to the newsletter and publication archives.

 Welcome.